Ms Merris Amos, BEc (Sydney) LLB (Sydney) BCL (Oxon.) Solicitor, Supreme Court of NSW and Supreme Court of England and Wales

 Email: email@example.comTelephone: +44 (0)20 7882 3938Room Number: Mile End

 Merris Amos is Professor of Human Rights Law in the Department of Law.
 She has previously held posts at the University of Essex, University of Westminster and the Australian Human Rights Commission.
 Her research and teaching focusses on national human rights law, in particular the UK Human Rights Act 1998, and the relationship between national and international human rights laws and institutions.
 Her book, Human Rights Law Second Edition (Oxford: Hart, 2014) is an important reference point for scholars, students and practitioners.
+The Third Edition will be published in 2021.
 Since 2014 she has been a member of the Executive Committee of the UK Constitutional Law Association and in 2018 she was appointed as the UK member of the Executive Committee of the International Association of Constitutional Law.
-She is also an Associate Research Fellow of the Institute of Advanced Legal Studies and an Expert member of Britain in Europe.
+She is an Expert member of Britain in Europe.

-- “From Dynamic to Static: The United Kingdom and the European Court of Human Rights” (2018) 42 Teoría y Realidad Constitucional (Constitutional Theory and Practice) (in Spanish).
+- “From Dynamic to Static: The United Kingdom and the European Court of Human Rights” (2018) 42 Teoría y Realidad Constitucional (Constitutional Theory and Practice).

 - “The Value of the European Court of Human Rights to the United Kingdom” (2017) 28 European Journal of International Law 763-785.